ballab1/container_build_framework/docs/Installation.md

 ### Custom Folders
-These folders may contain any content which is copied to the coresponding folder in the
+These folders may contain any content which is copied to the coresponding folder in the root forlder of the container being built.

 **************